marco262/my_wiki/data/curse_of_strahd/curse-of-strahd.md

 * A vampire can't enter a Residence without an invitation from one of the occupants.
 * A vampire is hurt by running water and sunlight.
 * A vampire can transform into a bat or a cloud of mist at will, as long as it isn't in sunlight or running water.
 * A vampire magically heals its wounds if it isn't in sunlight or running water.
-If the vampire takes radiant damage or damage from Holy Water, the vampire spawn's magical healing is disabled for one round.
+If the vampire takes radiant damage or damage from Holy Water, the vampire's magical healing is disabled for one round.
 * When a vampire is killed, it will change into a misty vapor and retreat to its Resting Place.
 If it is in sunlight or running water, it cannot transform.
-* If a wooden stake is driven into a vampire's heart while the vampire is asleep in its Resting place, the vampire is Paralyzed until the stake is removed.
+* If a wooden stake is driven into a vampire's heart while the vampire is asleep in its Resting Place, the vampire is Paralyzed until the stake is removed.
 * Looking a vampire in the eyes or hearing its voice can subject you to its magical charm.
 A charmed person regards the vampire as a trusted friend to be heeded and protected, though the target isn't under the vampire's control.
 * A bite from a vampire will drain its target's blood (reducing its maximum HP).
 Recovering from a vampire's bite requires a long rest.